fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

     :target: //www.plantuml.com/plantuml/svg/fPCzRzim48Pt_ef3bavkzWn13DTfXIv1quyboqKynOTIH-9uj9D_NqQ46hkmkaGJGJtty7q5wYORgfKnk8Hgt7D2CVY58P2TR6qwm0mN6oLFOem1kfmBwSK9rMqdgXCZ7Sap6br-rv8DrjBlOgLTSyFg-hewh-2MhD_LrOSCs-gr5zX46VYfA1f7UH10Wuy72c7rM-91BcCYORyQo5D3WCIdo69kqqtQTi8LV2ChAcUr9p5cVljiYdsDMgn6VPtvKgqP1erZI_YF8yIOO8WAXBN3wPY3-XmTqctdhk-jkMo-BuzHFGiQmRsXqKXYJJrCm99Y_W8_CR1_dROTGLBQSomPyfkgP9QdwUtjts1peQ_qaXyaQTop9myi4tSsaoFnplqlGBiqcnsoE8V1e1kEzu1pOm75mm-XvyHAVgdNdSQUoCE1RNUKlEtdx2XaMffTr_msaysmLOsws66TKc3AS1S3ztLnZlb4odjgbsfWmG0Z6NeqF4T_9WFS8mTy30Hlls262iG3-UaISiu5fITtG-BB6Fu0

 .. note::
-  As shown in the figure, the trust evaluation process is entirely separate and distinct from the protocol-specific flow.
+  As shown in the figure, the Trust Evaluation process is entirely separate and distinct from the protocol-specific flow.
 It operates in a different flow and utilizes specialized protocols designed specifically for this purpose.

 Establishing Trust with Relying Party
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the context of evaluating Relying Parties, the responsibility for trust evaluation lies solely with the Wallet Instance.
+In the context of evaluating Relying Parties, the responsibility for Trust Evaluation lies solely with the Wallet Instance.
-The trust evaluation mechanisms are distinct from protocol flows and are implemented by the Wallet Instance, as detailed in the dedicated section.
+The Trust Evaluation mechanisms are distinct from protocol flows and are implemented by the Wallet Instance, as detailed in the dedicated section.

-Trust evaluations are conducted as follows:
+Trust Evaluations are conducted as follows:

 * **Federation Entity Discovery**: When the Wallet Instance receives a signed request issued by a Relying Party, the Wallet Instance MUST verify the identity of the Relying Party through a Federation Entity Discovery process.
-This involves querying a trusted list or directory to confirm the Relying Party's validity status and compliance with the Trust Framework and the evaluation of the request signature using the cryptographic material obtained from the Trust Chain.
+This involves querying a Trusted List or directory to confirm the Relying Party's validity status and compliance with the Trust Framework and the evaluation of the request signature using the cryptographic material obtained from the Trust Chain.

 * **Trust Chains**: The Wallet Instance evaluates the Relying Party's Trust Chains, which may be provided statically or built through a Federation Entity Discovery process, to ensure that the Relying Party is part of a recognized and trusted federation.
 This involves checking the Trust Chain from the root authority (Trust Anchor) to the Relying Party.